Insightful story on how European Union is working together to provide relief for these tragedies.

 “Refugees may be the immediate problem of neighboring countries, but we live in a world much more connected now, than it was ever before.”

 “If countries deluged by refugees can’t handle the influx, they’ll be more inclined to close borders.
 That will only aggravate the refugee crisis and escalate the human and financial costs.”

 “If countries far removed from ground zero helped too, with donations of money, food, clothes, medicines, or volunteers, host countries would feel less inundated and might become more willing managers of this problem.”

 “Germany showed exemplary generosity in this too, leading the European Union into pledging billions of euros to the U.N. refugee agency UNHCR, its World Food Program and other agencies.”

 “It also recently increased funding for Syrian refugees in Turkey, Jordan, Lebanon and other countries.
 Countries like Hungary resisted having to contribute, as they already had massive debts.”

-“But they eventually came aboard as part of a broader push to ease factors driving Syrians to risk sailing to Europe.
+“But they eventually came aboard as part of a broader push, to ease factors driving Syrians to set sail to Europe.
 Hope EU stays united to tackle this.
 Lives of many depend on it.”

 Next Story: Understanding Your Partner